yuyi13/ubESTARFM/README.md

 ![](3_output/visualisation.png)

 Please note the data included in this repository are for demonstration purposes only.
-If you are interested in having a comprehensive assessment of ubESTARFM, please refer to the datasets published in the [CSIRO Data Access Portal](https://data.csiro.au/collection/csiro:59165), which contains the full set of data (12 OzFlux sites across Australia for the period of 2013-2021) used in the paper.

 ## Permalink

+If you are interested in having a comprehensive assessment of ubESTARFM, please refer to the datasets published in the [CSIRO Data Access Portal](https://data.csiro.au/collection/csiro:59165), which contains the full set of data (12 OzFlux sites across Australia for the period of 2013-2021) used in our RSE paper.

-The published lik of this code is at [Zenodo](https://doi.org/10.5281/zenodo.8017282).
+The published link of this code is at [Zenodo](https://doi.org/10.5281/zenodo.8017282).

 You can also find an archived version at [ResearchGate](http://doi.org/10.13140/RG.2.2.30449.04967).